rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  nor an ethical framework
  to know that malthusian views are evil.
-Nothing about being a Bitcoiner precludes one from antihuman views.
+Nothing about being a Bitcoiner precludes one from evil antihuman views.

 Bitcoin cannot even give us the framework to determine if Bitcoin is true.
-Bitcoin cannot give us a worldview that understands what truth is, let alone that there exists a universal truth.
+Bitcoin cannot give us a worldview that understands what truth is, let alone that there exists universal truth.

 Holding onto Bitcoin as if it is salvation, this will lead one astray -- an attachment onto this world that will bring only suffering.
+Such an attachment
-It would lead you into the same postmodern relativism of our existing secular culture
+ would lead into the same postmodern relativism of our existing secular culture
  (which birthed fiat).
 It would lead inevitably to nihilism.